 - Then click on Display.

-- Locate Adapter Type and Adapter Description to see what graphics card model you have.
-In this example, the graphics card comes from the virtual machine being used whereas you typicall see an Intel card.
+- Locate the Adapter Type and Adapter Description to see your graphics card model.
+In this example, the graphics card comes from the virtual machine used, whereas you typically see an Intel card.

 - Bring up the Start menu and click on the Settings icon.

 2. Click on the Windows Update tab on the left side of the Settings menu.